 A by-product of breaking up shale is releasing radon into the air and water.
 Materials brought to the surface release radioactivity into the air and afterwards, when the radioactive materials are disposed of.
 Toxic heavy metals also flow back to the surface during processing.
 These materials also leak into the ground water as the well materials begin to break down over time.

 Most Regulations require that the well operators have bonds that cover returning the land to pre-drilling conditions.
 But most bonds are nominal in value, and well operators save money by simply allowing the bond to default rather than pay the true cost of returning the land to its original condition.
 Same when a disaster occurs – the bonds do not cover the costs of fixing a disaster.
 And even when the Government takes the culprit to court, judgements against the industry are gentle hand slaps – take the $2.5M fine received by Duke Energy for ash spills that have an estimated clean-up cost of $250M.

 Disaster/Performance Bonds are inadequate to handle a crisis, and most State Penalties are inadequate.
 There are virtually no conflict of interest prohibitions against government employees leaving regulatory agencies and going to work for the very industry they regulate and no prohibitions for former industry personnel to work for agencies regulating their industry.

-Pipelines are proposed to move gas across private property and through environmentally sensitive lands.
+- Pipelines are proposed to move gas across private property and through environmentally sensitive lands.
 Eminent Domain is used to force owners to relinquish their land.

-Trains are used to carry gas from extraction to the end-user site, through highly populated cities and towns, sometimes with explosive results.
+- Trains are used to carry gas from extraction to the end-user sites, through highly populated cities and towns, sometimes with explosive results.

-Spills are inevitable, and the questions is “will they” but rather “when will they?”
+- Spills are inevitable; the question is not “will they” but rather “when will they?”